The Lost Roman Road From Chichester To Arundel

-Fiona Small is an Investigator in Historic England’s Aerial Investigation & Mapping team.
-She joined the Royal Commission on the Historical Monuments of England in 1992, trained as an air photograph interpreter, and subsequently worked as an aerial investigator for both English Heritage and Historic England.
-She has been involved in a number of major National Mapping Programme, multidisciplinary and multi-period projects.
+Fiona has worked for the organisation and its predecessors since 1992, trained as an air photograph interpreter, and subsequently worked as an aerial investigator.
+She has been involved in a number of major National Mapping Programme projects.
 Fiona has particular interests in 20th-century military archaeology, and in the contribution aerial archaeology can make to understanding historic landscapes and the evidence for the continuity of human activity through time.

 English Heritage 2010 The Light Fantastic: Using Airborne Lidar in Archaeological Survey.

 Carpenter, E Small, F Truscoe, K and Royall, C 2016 South Downs National Park: The High Woods from Above NMP.
 Historic England Research Report Series 14‒2016.